jatin14493/POC-Field-Injection/README.md

 Steps to up and running :
    Build : mvn clean install
    Run : mvn spring-boot:run or just execute WebappExampleProcessApplication in Intellij/Eclipse

+Camunda Cockpit:

 Credentials for Cockpit can be found in application.yaml file under the resources folder which can be used to login to the    Camunda cockpit.